jacqueline-rivera/customer-churn/README.md

 print('Total Charges:', ttest(no['TotalCharges'], yes['TotalCharges'])['p-val'])
 ```

-Churn rate for demographic features:
+Next we can take a look at the churn rate breakdown for demographic features:

 gender | No | Yes | Churn %
 -------|----|-----|--------